Abandoned carts - shopping trolley graphic

 Use the easiest, most cost-effective way to communicate for recovering shopping carts.
 Most consumers have a mobile phone and SMS delivery requires no internet connection.
 With near-perfect delivery and open rates, and 90% of messages opened within less than 3 minutes, text messaging is incredibly effective.

-Abandoned cart message best practices
+Abandoned cart SMS best practices and tips

 Get the most out of your messaging with these tips.